jkniehaus/GEObulkRNA2salmon/README.md

 # GEObulkRNA2salmon
-This nextflow pipeline downloads bulk PE RNA-seq data from GEO, trims the fastqs for illumina index sequences, and aligns + quantifies the resulting fastq files to two separate reference genomes/annotaitons. custom STAR genomes, transcript .fa files, gene annotation .gtf files, and illumina adapter sequences must be provided as parameters in the 'main.nf' pipeline file.
+This nextflow pipeline downloads bulk PE RNA-seq data from GEO, trims the fastqs for illumina index sequences, and aligns + quantifies the resulting fastq files to two separate reference genomes/annotaitons.

+Custom STAR genomes, transcript .fa files, gene annotation .gtf files, and illumina adapter sequences must be provided as parameters in the 'main.nf' pipeline file.

 This pipeline was created for use on UNC's longleaf HPC.
 Therefore, this nextflow pipeline uses SLURM as its executor, submitting a job for each process.

 The expected input is a single or list of SRA number(s)